 Special Initiative: Workforce Development

 In 2016, McAuley Ministries convened organizations that provide workforce development services to residents of the Hill District, Uptown, and West Oakland.
-Our partners include: A. Philip Randolph Institute, Community College of Allegheny County (CCAC), Community Kitchen Pittsburgh, Energy Innovation Center, FOCUS Pittsburgh, Hill House Association, and Rebuilding Together Pittsburgh.
+Our partners include: A. Philip Randolph Institute, Community College of Allegheny County (CCAC), Community Kitchen Pittsburgh, Energy Innovation Center, Neighborhood Resilience Project, Hill House Association, and Rebuilding Together Pittsburgh.
 We identified several strategies to improve outcomes for training, employment, and retention.
 Those strategies include addressing transportation needs, case management, and marketing.

 The first collaborative project involves transportation.
 McAuley Ministries has awarded a grant to Traveler’s Aid to provide bus passes and gasoline debit cards for clients enrolled in one of the above workforce training programs.
 The partners will report on the number of clients served and whether those clients completed training, gained employment, and retained employment after six months.
 McAuley Ministries has also awarded mini-grants to several of the partners to assist their clients in securing drivers’ licenses.
 Each partner receiving a grant will track the number of clients earning drivers’ licenses, the number of clients earning drivers’ licenses who gain employment, and the number of clients retaining employment after six months.